thi-ng/umbrella/packages/meta-css/README.md

     // optional media queries and their criteria, will be merged from multiple spec files "media": {
         "large": { "min-width": "60rem" },
-        "dark": { "prefers-color-scheme": "dark" }
+        "dark": { "prefers-color-scheme": "dark" },
+        "anim": { "prefers-reduced-motion": false }
     },
     // optional shared values/LUTs (arrays or objects)
-    // tables are always local to the current spec file only...
+    // (local to the current file only)
     "tables": {
         "margins": [0, 0.25, 0.5, 1, 2, 4]
     },
-    // optional shared variations
+    // optional shared variations (local to current file only) "vars": {
-    "vars": {
         "size": ["width", "height"]
     },